 20. The Shiva Trilogy by Amish Tripathi

-One of the most popular Indian titles in recent history, The Shiva Trilogy by Amish Tripathi loosely adapts as its characters Hindu Gods much loved by Indian audiences.
+One of the most popular Indian titles in recent history, The Shiva Trilogy by Amish Tripathi loosely adapts its characters of Hindu Gods much loved by Indian audiences.
 The first book, The Immortals of Meluha, begins with a man named Shiva, leader of the Tibetan Guna tribe, setting foot in Meluha.
 Shiva is instantly recognised as the fabled saviour of Meluha’s people.
 While Tripathi’s writing style leaves something to be desired, his work is especially great for people who have a hard time reading lengthy texts, as the books are paced well and are generously entertaining.

 Did you like our list of must-read books by Indian authors?
-If you think we missed out some of your favourite titles, comment below to let us know!
+If you think we missed out on some of your favourite titles, comment below to let us know!